Sonarr/Sonarr/readme.md

 ## Major Features Include: ##

-* Support for major platforms: Windows, Linux, OSX, Rubbery Pi, etc.
+* Support for major platforms: Windows, Linux, OSX, Raspberry Pi, etc.
 * Automatically detects new episodes
 * Can scan your existing library and download any missing episodes
 * Can watch for better quality of the episodes you already have and do an automatic upgrade. *eg. from DVD to Blu-Ray*